2014 American rescue mission in Syria: Aftermath

-John Kirby, Pentagon Press Secretary during the Syrian Rescue Mission, issued this statement in regard to the failed mission, “the operation involved air and ground components and was focused on a particular captor network within ISIS.”
+John Kirby, Pentagon Press Secretary during the Syrian Rescue Mission, issued this statement in regard to the failed mission, "the operation involved air and ground components and was focused on a particular captor network within ISIS."
 However, the mission was unsuccessful because the targets were not at the target location.

-No American forces were killed during the operation, however during the immediate storming of the suspected location, one ISIS fighter fired at a Black Hawk helicopter, striking the pilot in the leg.
+No American forces were killed during the operation, however during the immediate storming of the suspected location, one IS fighter fired at a Black Hawk helicopter, striking the pilot in the leg.

 A Department of Defense (DOD) official commented on the failure of this mission that, "we're not sure why they were moved...
-By the time we got there, it was too late... a matter of hours, perhaps a day or two."
-Since the American hostages were moved from their initial location.
+By the time we got there, it was too late... a matter of hours, perhaps a day or two" since the American hostages had been moved from their initial location.
 Defense officials were openly frustrated with the transparency of the administration regarding information of this mission.
 The National Security Council spokeswoman expressed that they had, "never intended to disclose this operation."
 This issue is extremely concerning and was taken into consideration when President Obama reiterated to the Member States at the Security Council that, "foreign fighters were likely to return to their home countries to carry out attacks."

 Political aftermath

 The failure of the operation resulted in backlash from both sides of the political aisle.
-During an interview, President Obama commented, “We will do everything we can, short of providing an incentive for future Americans to be caught."
+During an interview, President Obama commented, "We will do everything we can, short of providing an incentive for future Americans to be caught."
 Although the policy remains to not negotiate with terrorist organizations, the administration admitted that communication with families could have been improved.
 In response to this, the administration requested a review of the operation by the National Counterterrorism Center.
 Nonetheless, families of the victims still criticized the non-negotiating and raised the concern of the timeline for the rescue operation.
 Despite the concerns, senior officials remarked on the complexity of the operation and deemed the logistical planning of the operation one of the fastest moving approval processes.